binarybottle/linguamorph/README.md

 The Linguamorph software was created by Arno Klein (binarybottle.com) and is intended to process/morph language, including variations in sound and stress.

-LinguaLearn language learning tools are the primary intended application (see documentation at the top of the command-line program lingualearn.py).
+Potential applications include:

-Other potential applications include:
+  - language learning (see lingualearn)
   - homophone phrases (variations that sound the same or similar)
   - extreme alliteration
   - spoonerism-style scrambles